LArSoft/larsoft.github.io/wiki/SetupCMSbotScriptsYourOrg.md

-Setting up the “CMS-bot” scripts for your organization.(#Setting-up-the-CMS-bot-scripts-for-your-organization)
+Setting up the “CMS-bot” scripts for your organization.
 =================================================================================================================

 **cms-bot** started as a single script used to drive PR approval and grew to be the core of the whole release engineering process for CMSSW.

 This fork of cms-bot ([https://github.com/FNALbuild/cms-bot](https://github.com/FNALbuild/cms-bot)) has been modified to work with the Fermilab Jenkins infrastructure.

-Setup(#Setup)
+Setup
 ================

 Instructions on having your repos tested on the Fermilab Jenkins CI infrastructure are show below.

-Setting up Pull Requests and/or Push CI testing for your organizations repositories(#Setting-up-Pull-Requests-andor-Push-CI-testing-for-your-organizations-repositories)
+Setting up Pull Requests and/or Push CI testing for your organizations repositories
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### Notify

 -   This will ensure that the appropriate people are aware that you want to start testing pull requests and/or pushes for your repos and the Jenkins jobs can be configured for this.

-### Setup your repository(#Setup-your-repository)
+### Setup your repository

 -   Make a Pull Request to add your repository configuration in \`cms-bot/repos/your\_github\_user/your\_repository\`
     -   If you have \`-\` in your github user or repository name then replace it with \`\_\`